Huhua-Xiao/gpu-perf-predictor/model_train/README.md

 ### 1. Environment Setup

 Navigate to the project directory and set up a Python virtual environment.
 Sometimes disk space on home directory might not be sufficient.
-In that case use the `/scratch` directory.

-On your home directory:
+So, this project can be run either directly in your **home directory** or using the **/scratch** directory for larger storage (recommended on CIMS GPU machines).

+## **Option A: Setup in Home Directory**
 ```bash
 cd model_train
 python3 -m venv .venv